World Cup 2018 Group A – Betting Tips, Predictions & Preview

 Uruguay

 The South Americans are huge favourites to top their group.
-The Uruguay national side consists of some world class names such as Luis Suarez, Edison Cavani, Diego Godin, Jose Gimenez and more.
+The Uruguay national side consists of some world class names such as Luis Suarez, Edinson Cavani, Diego Godin, Jose Gimenez and more.

 Uruguay were impressive in the qualifying campaign as they finished in the second spot, only behind Brazil.
 They have also become a regular at World Cup, and this is their third consecutive appearance at the event.
 La Celeste managed to make it to the knockout rounds in each of last two cups.
 They were semi-finalists in 2010, and they lost in the last-16 round in 2014.
 It was a disappointing tournament for them in Brazil, and they will be looking to go further in the competition in Russia.